-I am THIS CLOSE to showing you the final master bathroom plan (with a good process post preceding it) but I have to get everything ordered asap (the plumbing and fixtures won’t change, just all the tile and finishes – depending on your vote).
-Right when I was about to sign off on the product orderI had this terrifying thought – Is a wall mount faucet with an under mount sink TOTALLY WEIRD???
+I am THIS CLOSE to showing you the final master bathroom plan (UPDATE: Here’s the reveal) but I have to get everything ordered asap (the plumbing and fixtures won’t change, just all the tile and finishes – depending on your vote).
+Right when I was about to sign off on the product order I had this terrifying thought – Is a wall mount faucet with an undermount sink TOTALLY WEIRD???
 Why don’t people do it?
 All you see is wall mount with vessel sinks?
 Is there a reason why?
 To me it’s super clean and simple and if you get the height right it won’t splash too much.
-So I tasked my team to find some wall mount sinks that did not use a vessel (like above) to make a case pro the ‘wall/under’ combo and calm my nerves.
+So I tasked my team to find some wall mount sinks that did not use a vessel (like above) to make a case pro the “wall/under” combo and calm my nerves.

-First let’s chat about vessel sinks.
+First, let’s chat about vessel sinks.
 For many a year (25 years ago) the vessel sink was super popular – those super decorative glass bowls were BIG and fell fast.
 But a few years ago there was a revival and simpler square or circle ones became the rage.

-I even used this one on top of my vintage dresser in our old bathroom.
+I even used this one on top of my vintage dresser in our old guest bathroom.
 It was modern and simple and made that dresser easy to convert to a vanity.
 Great.

-So before I hit ‘send’ on my product spreadsheet I wanted to make sure I wasn’t doing something totally weird.
+So before I hit “send” on my product spreadsheet I wanted to make sure I wasn’t doing something totally weird.